computefoundation/home/README.md

 # News

 **Android-application-development coming in January.
-Android-application-development** will be a complete base layer for Android application and server communciation development, removing them for almost any general Android application with a server backend.
+Android-application-development** will be a complete base layer for Android application and applicatoin-server communciation development, removing them for almost any general Android application.
 This base layer will be a Unix-founded solution for Android system and UI and sever communication components, including user accounts, authentication and application configurations.